Skip to main content

 Create a transition object

-A small item that represents your connection—a pebble from a family walk, a note in their lunchbox, a bracelet they can touch when they miss you.
-The object is not magic, but it is a physical reminder that your relationship is constant even when you are not physically together.
-For younger children, spraying your perfume on their stuffed animal can provide sensory comfort.
+A small item that connects your child to you—a pebble from a family walk, a note in their lunchbox, a bracelet they can touch when they miss you.
+It is not magic, but it is a physical reminder that your bond is constant even when you are not right there.
+For younger kids, spraying your perfume on their stuffed animal can be incredibly comforting.

 Establish a goodbye ritual

-A short, warm, predictable goodbye sequence.
-It might be a special handshake, three kisses, or a whispered phrase.
-The ritual serves two purposes: it signals that the goodbye is happening (no sneaking away), and its predictability provides comfort.
-The key is brevity—a long, drawn-out goodbye extends the distress.
+A short, warm, predictable goodbye that is the same every time.
+Maybe a special handshake, three kisses, or a whispered phrase.
+It does two things: it tells your child the goodbye is happening (no sneaking away), and its predictability is comforting.
+Keep it brief—a long, drawn-out goodbye stretches out the pain.
 Say it, mean it, go.

 Practice gradual exposure

-Start with short, manageable separations and gradually increase duration.
-Leave your child with a trusted person for 15 minutes, then 30, then an hour.
-Each successful separation builds evidence in your child's brain that they can handle it and that you always come back.
+Start with short, manageable separations and slowly increase the time.
+Leave your child with someone they trust for 15 minutes, then 30, then an hour.
+Each successful separation builds proof in your child's brain: I can handle this, and they always come back.
 Celebrate each step—not the absence of tears, but the bravery of trying.

 Use social stories and personalized narratives